-Gore, who opposed the U.S.-led invasion of Iraq in 2002, argues in "The Assault on Reason" that the "degradation of the public sphere" gave rise to an unnecessary war which he dubbed "a big mistake" on Tuesday.
+Gore, who opposed the U.S.-led invasion of Iraq before it began, argues in "The Assault on Reason" that the "degradation of the public sphere" gave rise to an unnecessary war which he dubbed "a big mistake" on Tuesday.

 The former vice president who won the popular vote for president in 2000 says that he has no plans to run for the White House in 2008 but he has stopped short of completely ruling out another presidential bid.